jue89/node-openssl-dtls/README.md

 # OpenSSL DTLS1.2 Bindings

 This module enables your application to listen for incoming DTLS1.2 connections.
-It uses OpenSSL 1.0.2, which is shipped with Node.js 6 and 8.
+It uses OpenSSL 1.1.1, which is shipped with Node.js 10 and newer.
-Compatibilty with latest Node.js versions will be achieved in future versions of this module.
-Sry!

 ## API